BSN / Sofi number

 Important notes on BSN

-› If you are staying in the Netherlands for less than four months, as of January 6, 2014 you will need a BSN.
+› If you are staying in the Netherlands for less than four months, as of January 6, 2014 you will need a BSN for all official matters.
 Contact your municipality for details.
 Short-stay migrants are now no longer required to request a social security number from the Belastingdienst.

 › A BSN does not automatically allow expatriates to work in the Netherlands.
 Depending on their country of origin, expatriates may need to apply for a work permit.